billmcculloch/gatsby-typescript-prismic-starter/README.md

 Basic starter project using Gatsby.
-Set up with Typescript, SCSS, GraphQL Codegen and Prismic CSS
+Set up with Typescript, SCSS, GraphQL Codegen and Prismic CMS

 Start by running yarn to install all packages.
 Then set up the Prismic connection: